 Now the bad stuff.
 The Thunder’s offensive performance in the third quarter was by far their worst of any quarter all season.
 They managed just 10 points on 2-20 shooting.
 What were those two field goals?
 A 20-foot jumper by Ibaka and a three-pointer by Daequan Cook.
 Neither Durant, Westbrook nor Harden scored a field goal in the third quarter.
 I don’t have the numbers in front of me now, but I would go out on a limb and say it has been a while since that has occurred, if ever.

 Philadelphia made a few halftime adjustments that really frustrated OKC’s offensive attack.
 The guards applied more pressure on the perimeter and they double Durant early.
 The Thunder did not do a good job recognizing the defense, which caused the possession to stall and usually resulted in a forced shot attempt.
 Going forward, the team needs to more quickly recognize and adjust to that type of defense and run more Durant/Harden or Durant/Westbrook pick-and-Rolls.

 Overall, I think this was a fantastic road win for the Thunder.
 They needed a game to shake off the rust before playing on national TV tomorrow night.
 They stepped it up when they needed to and pulled out the win.

 Post Game Grades Read MoreWe invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!